 The effectiveness of reminder types can vary depending on the nature of the business and its customer base:

 SMS reminders are often the most effective in reducing no-shows due to their high open rates (over 90%) and immediacy.
-They are particularly useful for businesses like medical practices or salons where appointments are typically booked well in advance.
+They are particularly useful for businesses like medical practices, coaching services or salons where appointments are typically booked well in advance.

 Email reminders work well for businesses whose clients are more likely to check their email frequently, such as consulting services or B2B enterprises.